Nathan Read

 Nathan Read (July 2, 1759 – January 20, 1849) was an American engineer and steam pioneer.

 Nathan Read was the true inventor of the high-pressure steam engine in 1789, this was twelve years before the steam-engine was known to be used in the form of a high-pressure engine, and led a great revolution in steam power to navigation and land-transport.

 Early life and family

-Nathan Read was born in the town of Western (later re-named "Warren") in the Province of Massachusetts Bay, on July 2, 1759.
+Nathan Read was born in the town of Western (later renamed "Warren") in the Province of Massachusetts Bay, on July 2, 1759.
 His ancestors came from Newcastle-upon-Tyne, northeast England.